osrf/gazebo_design/zmq_transport/zmq_transport.md

 Gazebo's current approach is based on a centralized model where a dedicated process registers the addresses of the components advertising every topic or service call.
-A distributed approach doesn't rely on this dedicated process removing the single point of failure.
+A distributed approach does not rely on this dedicated process removing the classical single point of failure of centralized architectures.

 We are proposing a transition to a distributed architecture where all components create a peer to peer network for distributing the discovery information across the network.
-It will be important to take into consideration the performance and scalibility of the distributed approach when the number of clients grow.
+It will be important to take into consideration the performance and scalability of the distributed approach when the number of clients grow.
 Once the clients' location have been discovered, the data communication is performed by using the data delivery capabilities of ZeroMQ between the interested parties.
 The rest of clients do not participate in the